Xilinx/video-sdk/docs/include/c_apis/xvbm_api.rst

 XVBM API Reference
 *************************************

-The Xilinx Video Buffer Management (XVBM) library is used by the Xilinx Video SDK plugins to manage pools of video buffers.
+The Xilinx Video Buffer Management (XVBM) library is used by the |SDK| plugins to manage pools of video buffers.
 The XVBM API must be used to interact with the XVBM buffers associated with c:struct:`XmaFrame` frames of the :c:macro:`XMA_DEVICE_BUFFER_TYPE` type.

 The :c:macro:`XMA_DEVICE_BUFFER_TYPE` frames and their XVBM buffers can either be directly passed to other hardware accelerators without being copied back to the host (zero-copy operation in a multistage pipeline) or copied back to the host for further processing in software.